hongyuanlei/aws-architecture/aws-vpc.md

 #### VPC with VPN connection to a customer network

-Here's example about a single VPN connection between a corporate network and an Amazon VPC.
+Here's an example of a single VPN connection between a corporate network and an Amazon VPC.

 <img src="./images/aws-vpc-vpn.png" width="720"/>